Math Placement Assessment

 It is also strongly recommended that all transfer students who have appropriate transfer credit take the assessment if they need additional math courses.
 If the score on the assessment indicates a lack of preparedness for the course, the student should apply themselves to mastering the topics in the ALEKS Learning Module and take the reassessments until they have the appropriate score.

 Each student is entitled to one free ALEKS assessment bundle (which includes five (5) assessments and a six (6) month access to a Learning Module).
 If further assessment bundles are required, the cost of $25 will be paid by the student.

-- Students entering in the Fall must complete the ALEKS assessment AFTER May 1 and BEFORE attending New Student Orientation.
-Please see required deadlines by clicking here.
+- Please see required deadlines by clicking here.
 Students may more fully benefit from the Learning Modules with additional time.
 That is, you should take your first ALEKS assessment and begin using the Learning Modules as soon as possible.

 - Current Loyola students who need to register for MATH 100, 117, 118,131 or 161 must complete the ALEKS assessment prior to being advised.

 - We recommend taking your test as soon as possible before orientation; otherwise you may not be able to enroll in certain courses.

 New students should contact Undergraduate Admissions prior to May 1.
 After May 1, you may contact the HUB to confirm your new major requires ALEKS placement, and request access to the assessment.

 - By phone: 773.508.7700

 - In person: Sullivan Center for Student Services, 6339 N. Sheridan Road, Chicago, IL 60660.

 If you are registering prior to the date when the AP results are known, and you are planning on pursuing a major that requires one or more of the above math courses, you must take ALEKS prior to registration.
 Click here to see the scores that qualify for credit.